 Research suggests that CoQ10 may have several health benefits, including supporting healthy muscles and blood pressure levels, promoting heart health, and even supporting male fertility.
 Some people may benefit from a higher dose of CoQ10 than you can get through food alone.
 This is where a high-quality CoQ10 supplement can help.

 CoQ10 Supplementation Benefits

 CoQ10 is present in seminal fluid, and studies suggest that healthy levels of CoQ10 may help support healthy morphology (sperm shape) and sperm motility (movement of sperm).

 CoQ10 is a Powerful Antioxidant

-Antioxidants such as CoQ10 work by protecting cells from damage caused by free radicals.
-Studies have shown that taking a CoQ10 supplement may enhance male fertility by decreasing oxidative stress and improving the health of sperm.
+Antioxidants such as CoQ10 work by keeping your cells healthy.
+Studies have shown that taking a CoQ10 supplement may support male fertility by protecting sperm cells and promoting overall sperm health.

-Normal sperm motility (movement) is crucial for fertilization when trying to conceive naturally or through intrauterine insemination (IUI).
-Sperm cells must “swim” to the egg in order to fertilize it.
+Healthy sperm motility is crucial for fertilization when trying to conceive.)
+Sperm cells must “swim” to the egg to fertilize it.
 During natural conception, sperm must travel through the cervix into the uterus.
-From the uterus sperm m then swim further into the fallopian tube where fertilization takes place.
-That is a big distance to cover, and it requires the sperm to produce a lot of energy.
+From the uterus, sperm then swim further into the fallopian tube where fertilization takes place.
+That is a great distance to cover, and it requires the sperm to produce a lot of energy.

 CoQ10 is essential for cellular energy production.
 The conversion of energy to ATP (the form of energy used by cells in the body) requires CoQ10.
-So, in theory, taking CoQ10 should help improve cellular energy production.
-This additional cellular energy should also affect sperm cell energy production, resulting in the sperm’s improved ability to swim.
+So, in theory, taking CoQ10 should help support healthy cellular energy production, and may help support healthy sperm motility.